Ev-Bro/glossary/glossary.md

 **Model:** A simplified representation of a system or phenomenon, often used in scientific and mathematical contexts to predict behavior or outcomes.

+**Model Distillation:** A process of transferring knowledge from a large, complex model to a smaller, more efficient model, preserving performance while reducing computational demands.

 **Model garden:** A collection of pre-built models and algorithms available for adaptation in various tasks, serving as a resource for rapid deployment and experimentation.

+**Model IO:** The formats and methods for inputting data into and outputting data from an AI model, including data preprocessing and normalization.

 **Multimodal**: Pertaining to or involving multiple modes of communication or sensory input.